PetRichOst/clean-code-php/README.md

 Try to observe the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle.

 Do your absolute best to avoid duplicate code.
-Duplicate code is bad because it means that there's more than one place to alter something if you need to change some logic.
+Duplicate code is Погано because it means that there's more than one place to alter something if you need to change some logic.